Data Protection Statement

 - Geography: The GDPR applies to any customer of ours that is located in the EU or EEA, and also to any customers outside the EU/EEA that are processing personal data of EU or EEA citizens.

 - Data Processing Agreement: If personal data is transferred outside the EU and EEA, data controllers must ensure that appropriate safeguard measures have been implemented.
 In certain edge cases, CrankWheel may, through one or more of its sub-processors, store personal data outside of the EU and EEA.
 In such rare instances CrankWheel has ensured that appropriate safeguard measures have been implemented, or, alternatively, offers you the option of disabling use of the services that may transfer data outside of the EU and EEA.
-Should you require a DPA with CrankWheel, we are happy to accommodate, simply email us at support@crankwheel.com.
+Your acceptance of the Terms of Service of CrankWheel incorporates acceptance of our Data Processing Addendum if you are a customer in the EU or EEA or subject to the laws of either.
+Should you have questions about your DPA with CrankWheel, we are happy to respond, simply email us at support@crankwheel.com.

 - Use explicit opt-in in Instant Demos: If you use our Instant Demos functionality to collect data from EU residents, California residents, United Kingdom residents, or any other territory where explicit consent is required, you should enable the explicit opt-in option that you will find on the Instant Demos configuration page.
 This will cause end-users to be shown an explicit opt-in before they submit any data via an Instant Demos form.